 Susan Atkinson is the Business Manager at the Montessori School, where she manages finances, operations, and human resources among other tasks, for the 40+ faculty and teachers in the school.
 Susan has also been the person to turn to for anything related to tech.

 For over 40 years, the Montessori school has served West Michigan as a center of learning for children aged 3-12.
-They hold a capacity for 195 students, and technology is an important part of both the curriculum and the administration of the school, which places a significant burden on Susan.
+They hold a capacity for 195 students, and technology is an important part of both the curriculum and the administration of the school, which places a significant burden on Susan, as she’s served as the person to turn to for anything related to tech.

 In the past, tech support problems would be directed towards me, and I would be the one to decide if it was worth escalating to our service provider as a problem worth billing them to fix.
 It became tedious, and was affecting my relationship with the other staff, because I wasn’t always accessible when issues came up, and as you know, frustrations can run high when you’re struggling with technology. —Susan Atkinson, Business Manager at the Montessori School